FraMan97/kairos/README.md

 * **CLI-Backend Separation**: The user-facing kairos CLI (/cli) only sends HTTP commands to the local client backend running on localhost.
 All sensitive cryptographic material (like the Ed25519 private key) is managed by the backend process, not the CLI tool.

 * **Secure Storage API**: The peer-facing API for retrieving data (GetChunk) is not vulnerable to path traversal attacks.
 It serves data based on a unique chunkId (UUID) from an embedded BoltDB database, not by reading arbitrary paths from the filesystem.

+* **Trustless Time-Lock**: The enforcement of the release time relies on Drand's distributed randomness beacon, not on the honesty of the storage nodes.
+The block encryption keys are cryptographically sealed against a specific future Drand round.
+This guarantees that decryption is mathematically impossible before the release time, even if the storage nodes collude or are compromised.